FAQs

 • How early should I arrive?

-Please arrive 15–20 minutes early to complete any paperwork and allow us to review your insurance benefits.
-If you’ve filled out forms in advance, 5 minutes early is fine.
+We recommend arriving 15-20 minutes before your scheduled appointment time if you need to complete paperwork.
+This extra time allows us to review your insurance benefits.
+If you've already filled out the necessary forms in advance, arriving 5 minutes early is sufficient.

 • What happens during the first visit?